Petethegoat/csgo-autoexec/README.md

 #### Features
 - Radar zooms in with use key.
+- Decals cleared with use key.
 - Net graph visible when looking at the scoreboard.
 - Damage given visible without checking the console.
-- Jump-throw bind for consistent jumping grenades.
+- Jump-throw & run-jump-throw binds for consistent grenades.
 - Fullscreen crosshair bind to line up grenades.
 - Aliases and binds to quickly set up a match to practice.

 #### Default Binds
 - `Tab` Scoreboard and netgraph.
-- `E` Use and radar zoom.
+- `E` Use, radar zoom, and r_cleardecals.
 - `V` Fullscreen crosshair.
 - `H` Jump-throw.
-- `P` Give smoke and switch to it (requires sv_cheats 1).
+- `J` Run-jump-throw.
+- `Numpad 0-3` Buys and equips smoke grenades, flashbangs, molotovs, and HE grenades.
 - `Alt` Noclip (requires sv_cheats 1).

 #### Commands
-- `practice_basic` Enables cheats, sets roundtime to 60, gives $50000, and enables buying anywhere.
-- `practice_grenades` Enables cheats, sets roundtime to 60, gives $50000, enables buying anywhere, kicks all bots, and enables health regeneration.
+- `practice` Enables cheats, sets roundtime to 60, kicks bots, sets cash to 50000, enables infinite ammo, and enables grenade trajectories and impact and penetration data.
 - `credits`

 #### Credits